moniquecardoso25/Data-Science-Projects/Telecom Churn Prediction/README.md

 6. **Loyalty and Tenure:**
    - Tenure Effect: Longer tenure correlated with lower churn probability.
    - Loyal Customers: Longer tenure indicated stronger customer loyalty.

-## Recommendations for the Company

-Recommendations:
+## Recomendations

 **Enhance New Customer Onboarding:**
-   - Improve initial experiences for new customers to boost retention.
+   - Improve the initial experience for new customers to encourage retention.

 **Focus on Partner and Dependent Groups:**
-   - Tailor services or incentives for customers without partners or dependents.
+   - Offer tailored services or incentives for customers without partners or dependents.

 **Fiber Optic Service Improvement:**
-   - Address Fiber Optic user concerns to enhance satisfaction and retention.
+   - Address concerns of Fiber Optic users to improve satisfaction and retention.

-**Strengthen Tech Support and Online Backup:**
+**Tech Support and Online Backup:**
-   - Enhance Tech Support and Online Backup services to reduce churn.
+   - Strengthen Tech Support and Online Backup services to reduce churn.

-**Refine Monthly Payment Plans:**
+**Monthly Payment Plan Refinement:**
-   - Offer incentives for Month-to-Month customers to consider longer-term plans.
+   - Provide incentives for Month-to-Month customers to consider longer-term plans.

 **Promote Long-Term Engagement:**
-   - Implement strategies to nurture customer loyalty over time.
+   - Implement strategies to maintain customer loyalty over time.

-By analyzing churn patterns and implementing the outlined recommendations, the company can decrease churn rates, elevate customer satisfaction, and cultivate lasting relationships, leading to improved business performance.
+By analysing churn patterns and acting upon the outlined recommendations, the company can reduce churn rates, enhance customer satisfaction, and foster long-term relationships, ultimately leading to improved business success.